Antimalarial Treatments

 Antimalarial Treatment

 The U.S. Centers for Disease Control and Prevention (CDC) Algorithm for the Diagnosis and Management of Malaria guides the recommended steps to treat malaria patients.
-Furthermore, the CDC's Malaria Treatment Tables guide malaria treatment, and options for treating pregnant women are presented in the Alternatives for Pregnant Women.
+Furthermore, the CDC's Malaria Treatment Tables guide malaria treatment and options for treating pregnant women are presented in the Alternatives for Pregnant Women.
 However, presumptive treatment should be reserved for extreme circumstances, such as clinical suspicion of severe disease in a setting where prompt laboratory diagnosis is unavailable.
-Once malaria has been diagnosed, appropriate antimalarial treatment must be initiated immediately.
-On July 20, 2023, the CDC presented Malaria Diagnosis and Treatment in the U.S. Beginning on slide #38, the CDC overviewed various malaria treatment options.
+Antimalarial treatment must be initiated immediately once malaria has been diagnosed, according to the CDC's Malaria Diagnosis and Treatment.
+Beginning on slide #38, the CDC overviewed various malaria treatment options in 2023.

 The World Health Organization's (WHO) recommendations on malaria elimination strategies could consist of mass drug administration, testing, treatment, or prevention of mass relapse.
 These strategies are generally not recommended for post-elimination settings unless there is a resumption of local malaria transmission.
 The WHO published a Q&A developed by the Global Malaria Programme in collaboration with the Pan American Health Organization (PAHO).